Mindful/cardbuilder/README.md

 cardbuilder ja_to_en --input words.txt --output cards
 ```

 That's it - cards built!
 Just import `cards.apkg` into Anki and you're good to go.
+Note that the first time you run Cardbuilder it will download data which may take some time, but this only has to be done once.

 ## Supported Languages